Donald Trump Impeachment Chances Higher Than His Approval Rating, New Poll Suggests

 — Newsweek (@Newsweek) June 22, 2018

 The poll also questioned Americans on whether they thought it would be within the realm of the president’s power to pardon himself in the event of him being indicted by Special Counsel Robert Mueller.
-It is a debate which has embroiled legal scholars over the last few months, with president Trump insisting that he has the power to pardon himself.
+It is a debate which has embroiled legal scholars over the last few months, with President Trump insisting that he has the power to pardon himself.

 But Americans seem not to have taken well to this assertion, with a remarkable 70 percent of those surveyed disapproving of Donald Trump’s statement about pardoning himself.
 Only 21 percent people said that they would approve Trump pardoning himself in the event of him being found guilty by Mueller.